» Financial Aid

 Federal Perkins Loan

-Repayment: Begins nine months after student graduates or drops below half-time enrollment.
+: Begins nine months after student graduates or drops below half-time enrollment.
 Student has up to 10 years to pay.
 Minimum monthly payment is $40.
+Loan forgiveness

 How to apply: This loan is only available to students who have been awarded a Perkins Loan on their Official Award Letter.
 If you have been awarded a Perkins Loan, a Promissory Note and instructions will be mailed to your permanent address.